 The Youth Progress Index (YPI), first released in 2018, is the most comprehensive measure of the quality of life of young people in more than 150 countries around the world.
 Using global data and based on the rigorous methodology of the Social Progress Index, the YPI asks and answers the most important questions about the wellbeing of the rising generation.

 The Youth Progress Index is built on the framework and methodology of the Social Progress Index – a robust and holistic measurement framework for social and environmental performance that is used by leaders in government, business, and civil society in 45 countries, to benchmark success and accelerate progress across the world.
-In this chapter, we discuss the principles underlying our measurement approach, and how we define social progress for youth, as well as operationalise it, through the rigorous, multi-layered framework of the Social Progress Index.
+Underlying our measurement approach is a set of key principals, which help to define social progress for youth.

 2. Outcomes not inputs: SPI’s purpose is to measure the outcomes that matter to the lives of real people, not the inputs.